-What Happens if your Framing Gets Rained on?
-(Learn to use a Moisture Meter)
+What Happens if Your Framing Gets Rained On?

 Rain during framing is hard to avoid, so how do you know when a house is dry enough to move ahead with construction?

 Q: What happens to the typical American house that’s built in a 4-6 month cycle?

 A: The moisture in the framing lumber dries after a few months of heating/cooling and the house settles.
 This is indeed normal but it doesn’t need to be so pronounced.

 First, let’s talk about the property of wood called Hygroscopy.
 Hygroscopy is the ability of a substance to attract and hold water molecules from the surrounding environment.
 This is achieved through either absorption or adsorption with the absorbing or adsorbing material becoming physically ‘changed’ somewhat, by an increase in volume, stickiness, or other physical characteristic of the material, as water molecules become ‘suspended’ between the material’s molecules in the process.
 (Source Wikipedia.org)

 Most of the lumber used in my homes is kiln dried (KD), meaning it should arrive to the job site at a moisture content of 12-14%.
 Non-KD lumber or pressure-treated lumber generally has 15-19% moisture content.
 That 19% is a critical number as it’s a general consensus among the building-science experts that above 19% moisture content is the point where mold spores are activated and the rot processes start (assuming it stays above 19% for an extended period).
 Wood can absorb water up to 28-30% moisture content and is saturated at that point.

 So, what happens if you close up framing that is still “wet”?

 - Sheetrock cracks, nail pops, cracks in the sheetrock above windows/doors

 - In the worst case scenario, plumbing stacks can move, which could lead to Roof leaks